-It was recently reported in the news that a Scottish building company were fined £30,000 for breaches of the Health & Safety Act that ultimately lead to the death of a lone worker.
+It was recently reported in the news that a Scottish building company was fined £30,000 for breaches of the Health & Safety Act that ultimately lead to the death of a lone worker.

-George Wilson was carrying out drainage work with a mechanical excavator on his own in a remote location near Heriot Mill Farm, when the trench he was working in collapsed around him.
+An employee was carrying out drainage work with a mechanical excavator on his own in a remote location.
+The trench he was working in collapsed around him.

-His employer Rodger Builders Ltd pleaded guilty at Jedburgh Sheriff Court, with Sherriff Peter Paterson noting that the company had failed “to ensure there was a clear communication policy with the employee in place while he was working alone” adding that the risk was “well known and readily identifiable” which proved to be an “aggravating factor.”
+His employer Rodger Builders Ltd pleaded guilty with Sheriff Peter Paterson noting that the company had “failed to ensure there was a clear communication policy with the employee in place while he was working alone”.
+He added that the risk was “well known and readily identifiable” which proved to be an “aggravating factor.”

-The maximum fine for the breaches would have amounted to £45,000 although this was reduced to £30,000 after the company’s safety record and working practices were taken into account.
+The maximum fine for the breaches would have amounted to £45,000.
+This was reduced to £30,000 after the company’s safety record and working practices were taken into account.

 Construction workers often face dangerous situations that can lead to potential injury and even death.
-Recent industry statistics from the Health and Safety Executive state that in 2015-16 there were 66,000 non-fatal injuries to those working in construction, with 23% of these due to slips, trips and falls.
+Statistics from the Health and Safety Executive state that in 2015-16 there were 66,000 non-fatal injuries to those working in construction, with 23% of these due to slips, trips and falls.

 It’s vital for employers to put in place procedures to safeguard their employees, particularly those that are working alone for periods of time.
 We have produced a list of recommendations to help those in the building trade to protect themselves whilst on site.

-1. Always wear the appropriate PPE (Personal Protective Equipment) safety gear – for example helmets, gloves, eye protection, high-visibility clothing, safety harnesses and footwear.
+- Always wear the appropriate PPE (Personal Protective Equipment) safety gear.
+For example; helmets, gloves, eye protection, high-visibility clothing, safety harnesses and footwear.
 If you’re not sure which equipment you need, ask your employer.

-6. Take extra care with electricity and operating machinery, always follow safety precautions carefully and only use equipment that you have been properly trained to use.
+- Take extra care with electricity and operating machinery.
+Always follow safety precautions carefully and only use equipment that you have been properly trained to use.

-8. When using ladders, always maintain three points of contact, with both feet and at least one hand placed on the rungs at all times.
+- When using ladders, always maintain three points of contact.
+Two with both feet and at least one hand placed on the rungs at all times.
 Before climbing steps or ladders, inspect for signs of damage and replace if necessary.